ustwo/architecture-kata-2025/adr/001-test-1-database.md

-# ADR 001: Using a relational database with caching instead of a vector database
+# ADR 001: Choice of database type for grading Test 1

 ## Context